Warnings for Abilify MyCite

 General Instructions For Use

-Instruct patient to first download the MYCITE APP and follow instructions provided by the app.
+- First download the MYCITE App and follow instructions provided by the app.

-Advise patients that the initial use should be facilitated by the healthcare provider.
+- The initial use should be facilitated by the healthcare provider [see DOSAGE AND ADMINISTRATION].

 Suicidal Thoughts And Behaviors